jchook/uuid-random/README.md

 I wasn't happy with the solution so I combined code from the best libs and [researched](https://gist.github.com/jed/982883) a *much* faster, more compact version that still used the best RNG available to the platform.

+This library does one thing very well: generate UUIDv4 (random).

 ## License